Period Pain is Not Normal, it is Not OK & there is a Solution

 One of the most natural processes in a woman’s life, periods can be a normal way of life for some and a challenging experience for others.
 The phase before and after periods can result in a number of symptoms – some that ebb away once the cycle starts and others that prolong throughout the cycle.
-These symptoms are referred to as PMS or the Pre-menstrual Syndrome.
-Let’s look more -
+These symptoms are referred to as PMS or Premenstrual Syndrome.

-Most women experience at least one symptom of PMS each month.
-The symptoms usually ease out as a person gets older.
-Symptoms can be largely divided into the following two categories:
+There are over 150 PMS symptoms and most women experience at least one PMS symptom each month.
+The most common symptoms can be largely divided into the following two categories:

 2. Physical Symptoms